Understanding Pure Cloud Block Store Licensing

 - On-Demand: The on-demand portion of the license goes into effect when the reserved commit has been exhausted that is associated with the configured license key.
 In the case of a license that has no reserve commit, the on-demand charges will apply to all capacity used.
 If a reserve commit is 10 TB, for instance, the reserved commit rate will apply until 10 TB is in use, and only then the higher on-demand rate will apply.

 - Duration: This is how long the price will apply.
 Generally, the longer the committed duration, the lower the price per GB.

 - Products: A license agreement can apply to a specific product or a set of them.
-The Pure-as-a-Service performance tier can be used to generate licenses for both on-premises FlashArrays and CBS deployments.
+The Evergreen//One performance tier can be used to generate licenses for both on-premises FlashArrays and CBS deployments.
 A license can also be specific to Cloud Block Store only.

 For sales/partner quote process information, please ensure you are logged in as additional helpful information will be below.